Writing properties for ink! contracts

 ComponentDescription

-1729082451630Timestamp representing when the crash was recorded.
+1729082451630Timestamp representing when the crash was recorded

-id:000000Unique identifier for the crash.
+id:000000Unique identifier for the crash

-sig:06Signal number that triggered the crash.
+sig:06Signal number that triggered the crash

-src:000008Source test case number.
+src:000008Source test case number

-time:627512Execution time since the start of the testing process.
+time:627512Execution time since the start of the testing process

-execs:3066742Cumulative number of executions performed until the crash.
+execs:3066742Cumulative number of executions performed until the crash

-op:havoc,rep:2Type of fuzzing operation (havoc) and its repetition number.
+op:havoc,rep:2Type of fuzzing operation (havoc) and its repetition number

 crash

-Coverage (this feature is in alpha and unstable)
+This feature is in alpha and unstable.

 Generating a coverage report